artist’s proof (a/p)

 has slowly been replacing chromogenic prints.
 An inkjet print is made from a digital negative or file using fine droplets of water-based ink.
 A distinction is often made between inkjet dyes and inkjet pigment inks.
 The pigment inks are typically used by professional printers as they are considered more stable.

-A print produced some time after the photograph was taken.
-For example, a photograph printed in 1998 from a negative made in 1939 would be considered a modern print.
-These are sometimes also called later prints.
+A print produced some time after the photograph was taken, during the photographers' lifetime.
+For example, a photograph printed in 1998 from a negative made in 1939 would be considered a later print.
+These are sometimes also called modern or lifetime prints.
+(For a print made at the same time as the negative, see vintage, below.)

 negative